|

 and cases of wine for sale, with information about what you're buying.

 Internet technology is the means by which you can demystify wine."
+The website (accessible at either www.wine.com or

 www.evineyard.com) lives up to that premise.
 A well-organized database